Explanation of Costs

 Title Insurance: This protects real estate owners against loss or damage occurring from liens, encumbrances or defects in the title or actual ownership of a property.
 The seller typically pays for the owners policy and the buyer pays for the lender's policy.
 The seller's costs are calculated as follows; Price up to $100,000 / 1,000 x $5.75.
 Any amount over $100,000 / 1,000 x $5.00.
 Example $200,000 price would be $1,075.

-Municipal Lien Search: This is research to discover unrecorded municipal liens, code violations, special assessments, utility, and open or expired permits that are associated with residential or commercial real estate.
-Typically cost around $100.
+Municipal Lien/Permit Search: This is research to discover unrecorded municipal liens, code violations, special assessments, utility, and open or expired permits that are associated with residential or commercial real estate.
+Typically cost around $150 to $200.

-Commission: The real estate commission charged by Port St Lucie Realty is $7,500.
+Commission: The real estate commission charged by Port St Lucie Realty is 5% of the sale price.